Riron/effects-mapper/README.md

 $ npm run console ./file1.ts ./file2.ts
 ```

 You can print the result either to the console or to a JSON file.
-With the JSON file, you can then use the browser UI and visualize you effects as trees.
+With the JSON file, you can then use the browser UI (see below) and visualize you effects as trees.

 ```bash
 # Use the console output